JaCraig/Aspectus/README.md

 Follow these steps to start using Aspectus in your project:

 1. Register Aspectus with your IoC container during startup.
-Example code for ASP.NET Core:
+Example code:

    ```csharp
    ServiceProvider?
 ServiceProvider = new ServiceCollection().RegisterAspectus()?.BuildServiceProvider();